-- 1.9 While a range of factors are key to increasing housing output generally and apartments specifically, such as securing development finance for residential development generally and a pipeline of ready to go sites at accessible prices, including brownfield sites, the purpose of this update of Guidance is to strike an effective regulatory balance in setting out planning guidance to achieve both high quality apartment development and a significantly increased overall level of apartment output. - 1.10 Accordingly, aspects of previous apartment guidance have been amended and new areas addressed in order to: - Enable a mix of apartment types that better reflects contemporary household formation and housing demand patterns and trends, particularly in urban areas; - Make better provision for building refurbishment and small-scale urban infill schemes; - Address the emerging 'build to rent' and 'shared accommodation' sectors; and - Remove requirements for car-parking in certain circumstances where there are better mobility solutions and to reduce costs. - 1.11 These Guidelines apply to all housing developments that include apartments that may be made available for sale, whether for owner occupation or for individual lease.
-They also apply to housing developments that include apartments that are built specifically for rental purposes, whether as 'build to rent' or as 'shared accommodation'.
-Unless stated otherwise, they apply to both private and public schemes.

-They also provide a target standard where existing buildings are to be wholly or partly redeveloped or refurbished for residential use that includes apartments, such as for example, vacant upper floors above commercial premises.
+- 1.9 While a range of factors are key to increasing housing output generally and apartments specifically, such as securing development finance for residential development generally and a pipeline of ready to go sites at accessible prices, including brownfield sites, the purpose of these Guidelines is to strike an effective regulatory balance in setting out planning guidance to achieve both high quality apartment development and a significantly increased overall level of apartment output. - 1.10 These Guidelines apply to all housing developments that include apartments that may be made available for sale, whether for owner occupation or for individual lease.
+They also apply to housing developments that include apartments that are built specifically for rental purposes, whether as 'build to rent' or that were originally permitted or built as 'shared accommodation' that may subsequently be proposed as standard apartment development.
+Unless stated otherwise, they apply to both private and public schemes. - 1.11 They also provide a target standard where existing buildings are to be wholly or partly redeveloped or refurbished for residential use that includes apartments, such as for example, vacant upper floors above commercial premises.
 The Planning and Development (Amendment) (No. 2) Regulations 2018 (S.I.
 No. 30 of 2018) provide for this type of change of use to be exempt from the requirement for planning permission and further encourage the development of apartment accommodation in our cities and towns.